What we focus on increases. Abuse has no place if we focus on goodness, developing wisdom, and continually improving ourselves.

 When we compare ourselves to ourselves, we can see the good in others because they are no longer a threat and seen as an opponent or enemy.
 This makes it easy to cheer for them and wish for their success as well as our own.
 Competing against our friends is usually the most rewarding because it elevates our performance but still allows us to be happy for their success should they prevail over us.

 Comparing ourselves to ourselves allows us to make friends of our opponents and disagree peacefully.
 We waste little energy when other people are no longer our foes.
 At the same time, we are wise and don’t surrender to the evil that happens.
 We shouldn’t abandon true principles or just give in and make ourselves “lesser” as a way to keep the peace.
+Truth matters.
 We can learn from people we disagree with.
-We can add their ideas to our own to come up with more complete solutions.
+We can add their ideas to our own, to patiently come up with a full understanding of the truth and more complete solutions.
 This is different than compromise, it is synergy.
 People can argue two seemingly conflicting ideas and both be defending correct principles but both be incomplete.

 A primary destroyer of confidence and distraction from our purpose is – PAIN.
 We will all be hurt at some time and in some way.
-We will all be insulted, criticized, offended, left alone, embarrassed, uncertain and physically hurt in our lifetime.
+In our lifetime, we will all be insulted, criticized, offended, left alone, embarrassed, physically injured, uncertain, afraid, stressed, hungry and tired.
 The normal reactions to being hurt is to lash out – fight, or run away/hide – flight.

 When confidence is destroyed it’s impossible to get back if we give up.
+Some decisions, such as suicide, are permanent and impossible to recover from.
+Other bad decisions are possible to recover from, but the way back is long, costly and very painful.
+The good news is – recovery is worth the effort.
 We may find ourselves in conditions we don’t like, but as bad as it might seem, it can always get worse by giving up or getting even.

 Although natural, both fight or flight responses to pain are not healthy.
 Fortunately, there is a better way.
 It is said the “the only way to get rid of a bad thought is to replace it with a good one.”
 The same is true about bad habits.